zahaibalig/huldra/README.md

 REACT_APP_FIREBASE_ROOT_DIRECTORY="/dev"
 ```

 Don't use the values given as examples above because they are only dummy content.
-You should replace them with the Firebase connection parameters you get in the last step of [**Set up a Firebase project**](#set-up-a-firebase-project).
+You should replace them with the Firebase connection parameters you get in the last step of [Set up a Firebase project](#set-up-a-firebase-project).

 For `REACT_APP_FIREBASE_ROOT_DIRECTORY` you can choose whatever directory you like.
 Just make sure that your `gallery` folder is under it.
 For instance, if your folder structure is `/dev/gallery`, you should put `REACT_APP_FIREBASE_ROOT_DIRECTORY="/dev"` in the file.
 Don't forget to place a forward slash at the start of the path.